 Xavier Estates Phase 5B - Ventura Residences II was launched in June 2018.
 It features house and lot units and prime lots.
 Located at the back of Ventura Residences, this second phase shall have the identical house colors of orange and cream as the first phase.
 House and Lot units are single detached with a lot area of 110 to 170 sq.m. and floor area of 80 sq.m.
 Prime lots with lot cuts of 110 to 500 sq.m. are located by the ridge.
-The horizontal development is 100% complete while the vertical development is at 96%.
-The project has 74 units with 48 already complete and two (2) are in progress.
+The horizontal development is 100% complete while the vertical development is at 100%.
+The project has 74 units.

 The Terraces in Xavier Estates was launched last September 2018.
 This prime property is highlighted by prime cascading ridge lots of 180 to 400 sq.m. in size.
 Located in the terraces-like land configuration, this area commands a 180-view of the city of Cagayan de Oro and the mountains of Bukidnon and is low dense with less than 50 lots for sale.
-The horizontal development is 55% complete.
+The horizontal development is 98% complete.